z357412526/mousestyles/doc/source/report/distribution.rst

--  The difference between “home base” and “non home base”: "home base", which means a favored location at which long periods of inactivity (ISs) occur, is a post defined characteristic of the mouse.
+-  The difference between “home base” and “non home base”: "home base", which means a favored location at which long periods of inactivity (ISs) occur, is a post defined characteristic of the mouse and it is classified by its behavior.
+For instance, if one mice spend about 80% of the time outside of the nest, then we may conclude it is not home base and we will cluster it as non-home based mouse.
+This classification is not done by one specific mouse, but a strain of mouse.
+By the Exploratory Analysis, we will find significant difference between two classes and hopefully we can make connection about the speed of mice and its home based or non home based property.
 -  The definition of inter-event distance: literally, inter-event distance is the distance within one single event.
 Investigating the data of the distance between each two consecutive points recorded by